confluentinc/demo-scene/ibm-demo/README.md

 ## Add anothermessage to DEV.QUEUE.1

+Send another message to IBM MQ.
 You can use the user names `bobk_43` or `akatz1022` to capture clickstreams for those users with a KSQL join.

 ## Create the Stream for the IBMMQ topic

-This time we will use KSQL to create the stream.
-Paste the KSQL statement into the KSQL Editor.

 ```sql
 CREATE STREAM ibmmq
   WITH (KAFKA_TOPIC='ibmmq',
         VALUE_FORMAT='AVRO');
 ```
+Click on Add query properties and select auto.offset.reset = Earliest

 ```sql
 SELECT * FROM ibmmq